ppkgtmm/go-now/README.md

 # go now

 A vacation venue catalog where travel destinations are categorized by season their best to be visited in.
-Alternatively, there is destination randomization feature to help come up with faster.
-This project was built to help learning about responsive front-end web development using React JS.
+This project was built to help learning about front-end web development using React JS.
 There were some back-end work like connecteing to a cloud storage to retrive image metadata (URL) involved.
-The data, displayed in the website, was manually collected from various sites.
+The data, displayed in the website, was manually collected from various online sources.
 I started the project and completed it in the first half of 2020 but found that there were many things I could improve.
 So, I decided to refactor the project and use helping tools to save time and effort.
 The latest version of project is built using

 -   Create React App
 -   Redux